ab77/netflix-proxy/README.md

   --tries TRIES        Playback restart attempts (default: 4)
 ```

-Finally, screenshot are saved at the end of the test, which are uploaded to the `gh-pages` branch.
+A screenshot is saved at the end of the test and uploaded to the `gh-pages` branch.

 ![Netflix VideoPlaybackTest screenshot](https://raw.githubusercontent.com/ab77/netflix-proxy/gh-pages/artifacts/VideoPlaybackTestNflx.png)

+##### Hulu

+Similarly, `testvideo.py` is executed to test Hulu video playback using one of the free titles (e.g. [South Park S01E01: Cartman Gets an Anal Probe](http://www.hulu.com/watch/249837)).
+The build is configured not to fail in the event of Hulu test failing.
+This is because Hulu is almost cetrtainly blocked from Digital Ocean.

 ![Hulu VideoPlaybackTest screenshot](https://raw.githubusercontent.com/ab77/netflix-proxy/gh-pages/artifacts/VideoPlaybackTestHulu.png)